Étienne Léopold Trouvelot’s Stunning 19th-Century Astronomical Drawings of Celestial Objects and Phenomena

 Veiled spots have a shorter duration than the ordinary spots, the smaller types sometimes forming and vanishing in a few minutes.
 Some of the larger veiled spots, however, remain visible for several days in succession, and show the characteristics of other spots in regard to the arrangement of their parts.
 The veiled spots have no umbra or penumbra, although they are usually accompanied by faculae resembling those seen near the ordinary spots.
 They are frequently seen in the polar regions, but are there always of small size and of short duration.

 Currently in the public domain, Trouvelot’s exquisite drawings have been generously digitized by the New York Public Library.
-I have cleaned up, color-corrected, and restored the illustrations to make them available as high-quality prints with proceeds benefiting the Harvard-Smithsonian Center for Astrophysics, which oversees the Harvard Observatory where Trouvelot made his most significant observations.
+I have cleaned up, color-corrected, and restored the illustrations to make them available as high-quality prints with proceeds benefiting the endeavor to build New York City’s first public observatory.

 Complement Trouvelot’s exquisite marriage of art and science with an abstract contemporary counterpart in artist Lia Halloran’s stunning cyanotypes celebrating women in astronomy.